mudiko/doc-engineer/README.md

 The modular architecture makes it easy to extend the system:

 - Add new model providers by implementing the `ModelProvider` protocol
-- Create custom templates by extending the `TemplateStrategy` class
+- Create custom templates by extending the `Template` class
-- Add new output formats by implementing the `OutputFormatter` interface
+- Add new output formats by implementing additional formatting options

 ## License